fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
 	<summary>Scientific Side-Note</summary>

+	13.8 billion years ago: the Universe started to expand.
-	1. Life on Earth began 3.5 billion years ago.
+	3.5 billion years ago: Life on Earth began.
-	2. Animals appeared 600 million years ago.
+	600 million years ago: Animals appeared.
-	3. Modern Homo-Sapiens ~200.000 years ago.
+	~200.000 years ago: Modern Homo-Sapiens appeared.
 Scientific Adam and mithochondrial Eve is estimated by geneologists 140-200k years ago.
 	Evolution changed the shape of all animals on Earth but Adam and Eve were created by Allah directly. and after the first humans Adam and Eve were created, evolution continued to affect them because it is in their genes.
 Humans have bodies of Homo-Sapiens but not only the body defines a human.
 [Watch a good video](https://www.youtube.com/watch?v=xFXxJva_99c)

 </details>

 * [About the big bang](https://www.youtube.com/watch?v=q3MWRvLndzs)
 * [A brief history of the universe](https://www.youtube.com/watch?v=7KYTJ8tBoZ8)